 - Analyze the results of a training needs analysis (TNA).

-HR 231 Compensation Management
+HRMT 231 Compensation Management

 This course develops the philosophy and fundamental guiding principles for wages and salaries in business institutions.
 This comprehensive study of compensation management also includes job analysis, administrative job evaluation, basis compensation plans, executive compensation and administrative controls.